awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/create-dataset-s3.md

 ## Creating a dataset using images from an Amazon S3 bucket<a name="create-dataset-s3-procedure"></a>

-The following procedure creates a dataset using the Getting Started example images stored in an Amazon S3 bucket\.
+The following procedure creates a dataset using the [Getting Started](getting-started.md) example images stored in an Amazon S3 bucket\.
 To use your own images, create the folder structure described in [Setting up folders for automatic labeling](#create-dataset-s3-auto-label)\.

 The procedure also shows how to create a single dataset project, or a project that uses separate training and test datasets\.

 If you don't choose to automatically label your images, you need to label the images after the datasets is created\.
-For more information, see [Labeling your images](edit-dataset.md#model-label)\.
+For more information, see [Classifying images \(console\)](model-label.md)\.

 **Note**
 If you've just completed [Creating your project](model-create-project.md), the console should show your project dashboard and you don't need to do steps 1 \- 4\.

 **To create a dataset using images stored in an Amazon S3 bucket**

 1. If you haven't already done so, upload the getting started images to your Amazon S3 bucket\.
-For more information, see [Step 8: \(Optional\) Prepare example images](su-prepare-example-images.md)\.
+For more information, see [Prepare example images](su-prepare-example-images.md)\.

 1. Open the Amazon Lookout for Vision console at [ https://console\.aws\.amazon\.com/lookoutvision/]( https://console.aws.amazon.com/lookoutvision/)\.